 Of the four parts, the central part is the essence of the whole complex.
 This part was the original Lingering Garden while the other three were added during the Qing Dynasty.
 After going through winding corridors from the gate, one reaches the central part.
 The central part is divided into two parts: the western part and the eastern part.
 The former features in pools and hills while classical buildings dominate the latter.
 The Celestial Hall of Five Peaks in the eastern part is the largest hall in the garden.
 The western part is enchanting for its natural scenery.
 It is a large rockery built from stacked stones and soil during the Ming Dynasty.
 Maples cover the hill.
 When all the leaves turn red in autumn, it is extraordinarily beautiful.
 The northern part used to be a vegetable garden, but now is used to exhibit potted plants of which the Suzhou people are quite proud.

-These four parts are connected by a 700-meter (about 0.4 miles) long corridor on the wall of which calligraphy carved on the stone can be found.
+These four parts are connected by a 770-yard (about 700 meters) long corridor on the wall of which calligraphy carved on the stone can be found.